ASaiM/hmp_mock_tests/doc/report/report.md

 \label{correlation_information}
 \end{table}

 For both samples, relative abundances of gene families and pathways are highly correlated to observed relative abundance of involved species (Figure \ref{gene_family_pathway_mean} and Table \ref{correlation_information}).
 Sequences of an abundant species in a community are supposed to be abundant in metagenomic sequences of the community.
-This relation concerns all sequences, particularly sequences corresponding to gene families.
+This relation holds for all sequences, particularly sequences corresponding to gene families.
 For pathways, the relation is more tricky: a pathway is identified if a high proportion of gene families involved in this pathway is found.
 And the abundance of a pathway is proportional to the number of complete "copies" of this pathway in the species.
 Then, a pathway is abundant if its parts are all found in numerous copies, leading to a tricky relation between species abundance and pathway abundance.
 But, the high correlations between species relative abundance and mean relative pathway abundance (Figure \ref{gene_family_pathway_mean}, Table \ref{correlation_information}) confirm good pathway reconstructions in our datasets, particularly for abundant species.
 To accentuate previous observations and conclusion, we also observe a strong and significant correlation between species abundance difference and difference of gene family and pathway mean abundance between both samples (Table \ref{correlation_information}).

 \begin{figure}[h!]
     \centering